JEJodesty/edX_student_analysis/README.md

 #####Objectivesof my analysis:
 ######1.
 To deliver insights that will enable the personalization of students' curriculum, instruction, and feedback.
 These personalized learning experiences are to be suited to their study habits and demographics, which I analyze in this project.
 ######2.
-To deliver insights that will enable the ability to intervene when these habits and demographics are conducive to negative outcomes in MOOCs.
+To deliver insights that will enable educators to intervene when these habits and demographics are conducive to negative outcomes in MOOCs.

 #####Current Solutions/Products:
 ######1.
 Trained and tested predictive models that can efficiently predict student performance outcomes in MOOCs offered by edX using various classification techniques.
 I define an outcome as whether a student recieves a certification, along with their grade range in the form of letter grades.